jasonbrianhall/hangman/README.md

 - 286 or better CPU
 - 640K RAM (memory efficient but slow words file)

+### MS-DOS Version
+For building:
+- Docker (for mingw compilation environment)
+- Make
+- Internet connection (first build only)

+For running:
+- Windows

 ### UNIX Version
 For building:
 - gcc